 2. Go Up in the Space Needle

 You don’t have to save the Space Needle for your list of things to do in Seattle when it’s raining, but it’s not a bad time to go.
-I love watching the rain pour down over the city as I look out over the city through the glass.
+I love watching the rain pour down over the city as I look out over downtown Seattle through the glass.
 If you have 3 days in Seattle during your visit, you’ll want to put this on your list.

-The Space Needle recently went through an extensive renovation which includes a glass floor so that you can see even more of the city.
-While you’re there looking for things to do when it rains in Seattle, check out the cafe for a snack or a glass of wine.
+The Space Needle recently underwent an extensive renovation, including a glass floor so that you can see even more of the city.
+While you’re there looking for things to do when it rains in Seattle, check out the cafe for a snack or a glass of wine while having the best view of the Seattle skyline.

 The Needle is one of the more popular rainy day activities in Seattle, especially on the weekends.
 Due to that, I recommend buying tickets online no matter what time of year it is.
-You can now get timed tickets so you know exactly when you should show up.
-The advantage of this is you don’t have to wait for hours in line anymore, even at the busiest times when others are looking for what to do in Seattle on a rainy day.
+The advantage of this that is you don’t have to wait in line anymore, even at the busiest times when others are looking for what to do in Seattle on a rainy day.

-If you plan on going to multiple attractions in Seattle over a week, consider buying a CityPASS to save you money!
+If you plan on going to multiple attractions in Seattle during the week, consider buying a CityPASS to save money!

-Nothing will cheer you up more in Seattle when it rains than touring a chocolate factory.
-Located in the Fremont neighborhood, this is like your own mini-tour of a Willy Wonka chocolate factory.
+Nothing will cheer you up more in Seattle when it rains than eating some local chocolate at Theo Chocolate.
+Located in the Fremont neighborhood, you’ll see a giant building that looks like a mini Willy Wonka chocolate factory.
+Sadly, they just stopped offering tours of it in September 2023, but you can still walk by and smell the amazing chocolate.

 Looking for the ultimate Seattle travel guide written by a local that tells you all the best places to go and what to see?
 My new ebook is now live, so click here to buy your copy!

-There are five different houses to go through at Volunteer Park Conservatory, including the Seasonal, Cactus, Palm, Fern, and Bromeliad houses.
-You’ll warm right up if you come here on a cold day looking for indoor things to do in Seattle.
+There are five different houses to go through here, including the Seasonal, Cactus, Palm, Fern, and Bromeliad houses.
+You’ll warm right up if you come here on a cold day looking for indoor things to do in Seattle, plus there are plenty of other things to do near Capitol Hill.

 5. Learn About Underground Seattle